tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 you can usually assume that Vulkan semantics apply.

 * We `submit` a `Submission` into the `CommandQueue`.
-Instead of giving a count ans a pointer to an array of "VkSubmitInto", we give a single `Submission`, which is itself composed of `IntoIterator` things that I assume get iterated over.
+Instead of giving a count and a pointer to an array of "VkSubmitInto", we give a single `Submission`, which is itself composed of `IntoIterator` things that I assume get iterated over.
 I don't know why it's flipped around like that instead of just having us pass in a `&[SubmissionInfo]`, which would be the closest to Vulkan.
 Probably some other backend forced a divergence.
+Even that explanation doesn't make sense, this function should just be accepting a slice.
+Oh well.
 * We optionally give a "fence" which gets "signalled" once all of the submitted command buffers have completed execution.
+We'll talk about that in a moment.

 ### `present`